pseudocc/pseudoc/README.md

 ## Status

-Coding...
+Running the memory management down.
+-[x] Pointer type of pseudoc: `atom`
+-[x] allocate and free
+-[ ] get and set value

 Testing new ideas.

-No unit test at all.
+Finish UT at the same time.

 ## Code Style
 - indent: 2 whitespaces